NerdfighterSean/bitcoin-tipping-extension/specialcases.md

 ### No address found?
 Replace tip links with contact link

-//get user from the page
+get user from the page

     var user = "<span class="screen-name"><s>@</s>NerdfighterSean</span>"

-//form the message
+form the message

     var message = " I want to tip you "+amount+" bitcoins but couldn't find an address on your profile.
 Let me know if you get one."

-//the url to compose the message
+the url to compose the message

     var url = "https://twitter.com/intent/tweet?text="

-//put it all together and url encode it
+put it all together and url encode it

     var href = url + "@" + user + message